myuniversitysubmission/Homework_Assignment_3/README.md

 # Homework_Assignment_3 Java Concurrency

 📘 Introduction
-This project demonstrates how concurrency works in Java by simulating two real-world scenarios:
+This Assignment demonstrates how concurrency works in Java by simulating two real-world scenarios:
 Multiple Automated Guided Vehicles (AGVs) trying to charge at a limited number of charging stations.
 Several tasks being performed at the same time using a thread pool.
-Through these simulations, the project explores how Java manages multiple operations simultaneously using threads, semaphores, and executors ensuring efficiency, safety, and responsiveness.
+Through these simulations, the assignment explores how Java manages multiple operations simultaneously using threads, semaphores, and executors ensuring efficiency, safety, and responsiveness.

 ---